-- state any assumption made for surrogate for the reference level to take into account length and condition of communication pipes and head loss through any meters or other company fittings; - If a higher surrogate is used, the assumptions should be clearly stated in the methodology; - State the basis for the estimate of properties included which are below reference level but have not yet been specifically identified. - Discuss how common service problems are identified and assessed and include reference to standard loadings.
+- state any assumption made for surrogate for the reference level to take into account length and condition of communication pipes and head loss through any meters or other company fittings; - If a higher surrogate is used, the assumptions should be clearly stated in the methodology: - State the basis for the estimate of properties included which are below reference level but have not yet been specifically identified. - Discuss how common service problems are identified and assessed and include reference to standard loadings. - describe its methodology for assessing the number of DG2 properties at the end of the year which have a pressure below a surrogate level of 7.5m. - Confirm any 'phasing' assumptions applied by the company to the removal of properties from the register.